-I Number of ordinary shares of THB1 00 each

-- ٩t At

-1.7.201 3 Acquired Sold 30.6.20 14

-Subsidiary-Grob Holz Company Limited Deemed interest:

-Yek Siew Liong # 352,500 - 352,500
+Num At ber of ordinary sh ares of THB 100 each At 1.7.2014 Acquired Sold 30.6.2015 Subsidiary-Grob Holz Company Limited Deemed interest: Yek Siew Liong # 352,500 - - 352,500

-- Deemed interested by virtue of the late spouse's shareholding - # Deemed interest in shares held by Konsortium Kontrek Sdn.
-Bhd. in which the director has an interest
+- Deemed interested by virtue of her late spouse's shareholding - # Deemed interest in shares held by Konsortium Kontrek Sdn.
+Bhd., a company in which the director has an interest

-Lin Chen, Jui-Fen, Lin, Tzu-Lang and Lin, Chin-Hung by virtue of their interests in shares in the Company, are also deemed interested in the shares of all the Company's subsidiaries to the extent the Company has an interest.
+Lin Chen, Jui-Fen, Lin, Chin-Hung and Lin, Cheng-Hung by virtue of their interests in shares in the Company, are also deemed interested in the shares of all the Company's subsidiaries to the extent the Company has an interest.